jesyspa/snakt-design/Design/lists.md

 {
     var res: Ref
     res := zip(a, a)
-    //The pre-condition of method zip might not hold.
+    //The precondition of method zip might not hold.
 There might be insufficient permission to access List(xs) }
 ```